renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Deployment/deployment-kubernetes-dev.md

 If your flow relies on a shared state, such as built-in chat memory, you need to set up a shared database when scaling horizontally.
 :::

-For more examples of `langflow-ide` deployment, see the [Langflow Helm Charts repository](https://github.com/langflow-ai/langflow-helm-charts/tree/main/examples/langflow-ide).
+For more examples of `aiexec-ide` deployment, see the [Aiexec Helm Charts repository](https://github.com/khulnasoft-lab/aiexec-helm-charts/tree/main/examples/aiexec-ide).